1. Collecting Samples

 All samples should be collected and placed in a Ziploc bag and kept in a cooler or refrigerator until you can send them to a lab.
 If mailing or couriering plant samples, please place a cooler pack in with the samples to keep them in good condition.

-Next, please print and fill out the LCD Diagnostic Form, and include a copy with the samples.
+Next, enter your sample information using the online form and include a copy with the samples.
 Either drop the samples off at Prosser or send them overnight mail in a Styrofoam shipping container with an icepack (Please avoid sending samples on Thursday or Friday, and do not ship samples of wet ice).
 Samples should be sent to:

 Attn.: Tina Vasile